Please read these privacy & cookies policies carefully before using our website and services

 We will only send marketing communications where you have given consent or where we have another lawful basis permitted by law.
 Where required by law (including the Privacy and Electronic Communications Regulations – PECR), we will obtain your prior consent before sending direct marketing by email, SMS or similar channels.

 If you have opted-in to targeted advertising (for example, Facebook custom audiences), we will only use your data for that purpose with your explicit consent.
-You can withdraw consent or opt out of marketing at any time by clicking the unsubscribe link in any marketing email or contacting us at [INSERT PRIVACY CONTACT EMAIL].
+You can withdraw consent or opt out of marketing at any time by clicking the unsubscribe link in any marketing email or by contacting us.

 We may share personal and non-personal information with third parties in the following circumstances: